Caprese Salad with Balsamic Glaze

 Enter your email below & we'll send it straight to your inbox.
 Plus you’ll get more great recipes and tips from us each week!

-Ingredients needed for Classic Caprese Salad:
+Ingredients needed for Caprese Salad:

 • Tomatoes – Garden-fresh is best!
 Try a farmer’s market or beg from a friend who has a garden.